brannerchinese/rc_study_plans/notes/notes_raft.md

 I was pleased to see a proof by contradiction in Sec.
 5.4.3.
 I haven't seen one of those since I was in school.
 I suppose corrupt logs or intentional errors in transmission (evil man-in-middle) could up-end the proof.

+Diego Ongaro [explains](https://groups.google.com/d/msg/raft-dev/95rZqptGpmU/cfH4N7reBQAJ) the origin of the name Raft.

+> People ask me why it's called "Raft" every now and then, and I didn't have anything public on that until now.
+I wrote this up earlier in the year in a private email.
+I want a URL for it, so I'm sending it here and spamming all of you.
+>
+> There's a few reasons we came up with the name Raft:
+>
+> * It's not quite an acronym, but we were thinking about the words 'reliable', 'replicated', 'redundant', and 'fault-tolerant'.
+> * We were thinking about logs and what can be built using them.
+> * We were thinking about the island of Paxos and how to escape it.
+>
+> As a plus, we were using the randomly generated name Cheesomi in the paper before we came up with the name Raft in September 2012.
+The name appeared just over 100 times in our paper submission back then, so switching to the shorter name actually helped shrink the paper down quite a bit.

 **Abstract**

 > In order to enhance understandability, Raft separates the key elements of consensus, such as leader election, log replication, and safety, and it enforces a stronger degree of coherency to reduce the number of states that must be considered.